robotology-legacy/qtyarp/README.md

 packages could be slightly different.

-If you installed Qt5 from the [Qt Project website][qt-project], you will need to add the `CMAKE_PREFIX_PATH` environment variable to find Qt5 cmake modules.
+If you installed Qt5 from the [Qt Project website][qt-project], you will need to set up the environment variable `Qt5_DIR` pointing to the location where Qt5 cmake modules are, e.g. for qt 5.3:

+`
+export Qt5_DIR=path_to_Qt/5.3/gcc_64/lib/cmake/Qt5/
+`

-Alternatively, you can set up the environment variable `Qt5_DIR` pointing to the location where Qt5 cmake modules are.
+Alternatively you can add the `CMAKE_PREFIX_PATH` environment variable to find Qt5 cmake modules.

+You may get this error while running cmake:

+`
+The imported target "Qt5::Gui" references the file "Qt5Gui_EGL_LIBRARY-NOTFOUND" `

+This is due to a problem with the installation script (check: http://qt-project.org/forums/viewthread/44605).
+A workaround is to install libegl1-mesa-dev:

+`
+apt-get install libegl1-mesa-dev
+`

 ##### Windows #####
 Download and install precompiled binaries from the